Projects

 • Establishment of income-generating community recycling programme

-This will be accompanied by extensive community education and training exercises, which will allow residents to monitor their energy and water use during the period, and costs during implementation and throughout the long term.
+This was accompanied by extensive community education and training exercises, which will allow residents to monitor their energy and water use during the period, and costs during implementation and throughout the long term.